amezmo/docs/nginx/config.md

 The Drupal application type is the only application type that has a specialized set of configurations for Nginx.
 Laravel, Craft CMS, WordPress, and standard PHP applications all use the same configuration set.

+## Editing locations
+You may edit, delete, and add new Nginx location blocks for your PHP application.
+By default, Amezmo generates a set of rules for your based on your application type.
+To help with debugging custom location blocks, you may look at the Nginx error log from the Log tab.